please read below for the qualifications. gathering some of your requirements ahead of time is suggested to be fully

 A. Veterinary Ophthalmology is defined as the branch of veterinary medicine concerned with Ophthalmology in animals.
 Ophthalmology is further defined to include advanced knowledge of wellness and preventative medicine, a detailed knowledge of complex, acute and chronic eye disease, and a thorough knowledge of the anatomy, pathology and pathophysiology of animals.
 Additional surgical knowledge including surgical procedures, preparation, instrumentation, specialty equipment, and anesthesia are also required.

-Section 3 Have a minimum of 40 hours of continuing education in the field of Ophthalmology.
+Section 3 Have a minimum of 40 hours of continuing education all being in the field of Ophthalmology.
 These hours must be completed within five years PRIOR to Initial application.
 Proof of attendance will be required. any combination of accepted forms of cE equaling to at least 40 hours is needed.
 Continuing education must be RACE certified or as stated below:

 Of those 40 hours the following will be accepted:

 2.)
 A maximum of 14 Ophthalmology Specific credit hours from RACE equivalent (examples-Accredited State Associations or Schools of Veterinary Medicine) or regionally/nationally recognized conferences sponsored by ACVO (examples- MWVOS or the annual aCVO meeting--This does not include the aVOT annual meeting as those hours are all RACE approved)

 Section 4 Provide documentary evidence of advanced competence in Ophthalmology through clinical experience, as follows: